twilio/voice-quickstart-android/README.md

 <img width="700px" src="images/quickstart/server_key_sender_id.png">"

-Make sure the generated `google-services.json` is downloaded to the `/app` directory of the quickstart project to replace the existing `/app/google-services.json` .
+Make sure the generated `google-services.json` is downloaded to the `/app` directory of the quickstart project to replace the existing `/app/google-services.json` stub json file.

+As a final step re-run the application from Android Studio to ensure the APK now has the latest `google-services.json` file.

 ### <a name="bullet8"></a>8.
 Add a Push Credential using your FCM `Server API Key`